chrismkkim/SpikeLearning/README.md

-Example code for the manuscript titled "Learning recurrent dynamics in spiking networks".
+Example code for the manuscript titled "Learning recurrent dynamics in spiking networks" by C. Kim and C. Chow.

 The code was written in Julia version 0.4.7.